WordPress/wp20-book/Content/BB-Chapter-5-WCUS-Philadelphia.md

 It was also the basis of Calypso, the open source project allowing users to manage WordPress.com and Jetpack-enabled self-hosted WordPress websites using a desktop interface.

-Calypso is a new interface for managing multiple WordPress sites written in JavaScript rather than PhP.
+Calypso is a new interface for managing multiple WordPress sites written in JavaScript rather than PHP.
 Matt described it as the interface he would have built for WordPress in the first place if he had known then what he knew in 2015.
 While it’s often called “the new WordPress,” it is optional for WordPress.org (self-hosted) websites.

 Jetpack must be installed on your website for Calypso to be available, and you must download the app.
 In January 2015, there were just 71 contributors to Calypso.
 By November, there were 127.
 By the spring of 2020, the number had grown to 496.